Facing Internal Opposition

 And it started when they were fifteen.
 And someone needed to say, “In our home, you can’t be unequally yoked.
 I’m really sorry, this is the way it goes.
 And you can hate me for three to five years – I hope it’s not that long; I hope it’s only eighteen months.”
 Usually, infatuation wears off about then.
 “But this is the way it’s going to be in our home.”

 Here’s what you need to understand, though.
-There is a reason that about eighty-five percent of all of those young people who grow up in Bible teaching churches like this, four years after – they get either out of high school, or a couple of years out of college –don’t walk with God anymore.
+There is a reason that about eighty-five percent of all of those young people who grow up in Bible-teaching churches like this, four years after – they get either out of high school, or a couple of years out of college – about eighty-five percent of them don’t walk with God anymore.

 Worship is a heart issue!
 God wants your kids’ hearts!
 Satan wants to take their hearts – and it can be money, it can be another person, but his goal is to capture your son or daughter’s heart, and make them believe that success, and significance, and happiness, and fulfillment is going to come through some other person, some other way.

-And when that happens… I don’t mean they may never come back, but I will tell you what, some Nehemiah mom, or some Nehemiah dad needed to confront it, and open up to II Corinthians chapter 6, and say, “This is what it says.
+And when that happens, I don’t mean they may never come back, but I will tell you what, some Nehemiah mom, or some Nehemiah dad needed to confront it, and open up to 2 Corinthians chapter 6, and say, “This is what it says.
 Now, help me understand how we apply this as a family.”

-Well, let’s talk about why Nehemiah was so successful.
-What gave him this power for people to respond in such a way?
+Well, let’s find out, what was it that gave Nehemiah – what gave him this power for people to respond in such a way?
 Because resolving conflict takes more than know-how, and skill.

 “All of my men were assembled there for the work and we didn’t acquire any land.”
 “I didn’t use my position to get financial gain.”
 “Furthermore, a hundred and fifty Jews and officials ate at my table, as well as all those who came from the surrounding nations.
 Each day one ox, six choice sheep, and some poultry were prepared for me, and every ten days an abundant supply of wine of all kinds.
 In spite of all this, I never demanded the food allotted to the governor, because the demands were heavy on these people.”